 At this point, the board should resemble something like this:

-Starting in the top right corner and moving counter clockwise, the team discusses the events in an attempt to learn.
-If your team is prone to drawing out discussions, consider using a Lean Coffee style discussion timer.
+Starting in the top right corner and moving counter-clockwise, the team discusses the events in an attempt to learn.
+If your team is prone to drawing out discussions, consider using a timer.

 Keep doing - good and in your control: give yourselves a quick pat on the back to celebrate good work.

 Improve - bad and in your control: these are events that your team has the power to avoid in the future.
-The facilitator will lead discussion on the topics, driving toward actions that can be taken in the future.
+The facilitator will lead discussion on the topics, driving toward specific action items.

 Escalate - bad and out of your control: these events can only be addressed by someone external to your team.
 Now is the time to figure out with who to escalate the issue, or assign someone the action of figuring that out later.